ScootDoctor/ScootDoctor.github.io/README.md

 ## 📍 Location

-Based in **Gainesville, FL**, but we come to **YOU**.
+Based in **Gainesville, FL**,
+- We come to **YOU**.
-For 2 wheel repairs we will come to you and pick up the unit.
-For large vehicle reapirs, we will either come to you for service, or ask you bring your vehicle to our hub.
+- For large vehicle reapirs, we will either come to you for service, or ask you bring your vehicle to our hub.

 ---